Pontecorvo: Principality

-After having been proclaimed King of Italy in 1805, Napoleon created the Principality of Pontecorvo, a principality for his General Jean Baptiste Bernadotte, who would become both King Charles XIV John of Sweden and King Charles III of Norway.
+After having been proclaimed King of Italy in 1805 and occupied the neighboring Kingdom of Naples, Napoleon created the Principality of Pontecorvo, the principality being for his General Jean Baptiste Jules Bernadotte, who would become both King Charles XIV John of Sweden and King Charles III of Norway.
 The principality was nominally sovereign, but the Prince did have to take an oath to the King.

-Jean-Baptiste Jules Bernadotte was the first Prince of Pontecorvo and was as such styled Prince Bernadotte.
+Bernadotte was the first Prince of Pontecorvo and was as such styled Prince Bernadotte.
 He was subsequently elected Crown Prince of Sweden and then agreed to give up Pontecorvo, but under conditions that never were resolved.
 He was partially compensated with the French colony of Guadeloupe.
 Later, he gave up Guadeloupe for a payment which established the Guadeloupe Fund.
 Since his accession as King of Sweden in 1818, the arms of Pontecorvo have been a part of the Swedish Greater Coat of Arms.

 Prince Napoleon Lucien Charles Murat was the son of Joachim Murat, King of Naples.
 Though the reign of the Murat family over Pontecorvo lasted only three years and ended in 1815, the descendants of Prince Lucien still unofficially use "Prince of Pontecorvo" as the courtesy title of the heir to the Prince Murat.
 It is currently used by Joachim Murat, who was born in 1973.

 The principality was short-lived.
 In 1815, after the Napoleonic Wars, the town was ceded back to the Papal States.